Xiangping: Goguryeo

 In 404 AD, the Goguryeo seized Liaodong, and renamed Xiangping to Liaodong/Yodong.
 The name of Xiangping was never used again.
-Most of Later Yan's lands were annexed by Goguryeo, and the later kingdom of Northern Yan set Liaodong Commandary within the confines of the area west of today's Liaoning.
-The region was contested territory between Goguryeo and the various imperial dynasties in the Central Plain.
+Most of Later Yan's lands were annexed by Goguryeo, and the later kingdom of Northern Yan set Liaodong Commandery within the confines of the area west of today's Liaoning.
+The region was contested territory between the northern Korean Kingdom of Goguryeo and the various imperial dynasties of China.
 The two political forces competed with each-other over trade and influence in the area by constructing fortresses in strategic locations.

 Yodong fortress was established prior to the year 612, possibly as early as 397.
 The fortress was considered to be a formidable defensive obstacle as it was located near the strategically important Liao River.
-The fortress protected the roads leading into the Korea Peninsula and the nearby Goguryeo cities of Yodong and Baegam.
-One source refers to the fortress as the anchor of Goguryeo's border defense.
+The fortress protected the roads leading into Korea and the nearby Goguryeo cities of Yodong and Baegam.
+One source refers to the fortress as the anchor of the Korean kingdom's border defense.
 The fortress was well-stocked with provisions and maintained a large complement of troops in case of a siege.

-In 435 AD, during the Northern Wei dynasty, Jangsu of Goguryeo sent tribute, and Northern Wei gave Jangsu the title of King of Goguryeo and Duke of Liaodong Commandary.
+In 435 AD, during the Northern Wei dynasty, Jangsu of Goguryeo sent tribute, and Northern Wei gave Jangsu the title of King of Goguryeo and Duke of Liaodong Commandery.

 In 492 AD, Munjamyeong of Goguryeo was given the title of Duke Kaiguo of Liaodong.
 In 519, Anjang of Goguryeo was regiven the title.

 In 577 AD, during the Northern Zhou dynasty, the king of Goguryeo was given the title of the King of Liaodong.
-Shortly thereafter, Northern Qi disestablished Liaodong Commandary.
+Shortly thereafter, Northern Qi disestablished Liaodong Commandery.
 Yodong fortress was located at the same place and had a similar size as the Western Han Xiangping.